nus-cs2103-AY1920S1/duke/docs/README.md

 This document uses the following typographical conventions:

 `sort`       A mark-up indicates that this is a command that can be type into the command line and executed by the application.

-:exclamation:   An exclamation sign indicates important information
+:exclamation:          An exclamation sign indicates important information.

 ## **Features** <a name="features"></a>